Oymes/pwnagotchi-http-module/README.md

 ## Configuration

 The script is configured to serve files from the `/root/handshakes` directory.
+The script is configured to serve files using port 8000.

-This is currently hard coded but will be updated to support config changes.
+These options hard coded but will be updated to support config changes at a later date.